These courageous pro wrestlers sacrificed their lives for the sake of others, even when it meant putting their own lives in danger.

-Wrestling Heroes – #1 – Harry Smith, aka Davey Boy Smith Jr. Saves Woman from Jumping
+1. Harry Smith, aka Davey Boy Smith Jr. Saves a Woman’s Life

 Smith continued, "She was crying and said she just wanted a hug.
-But as much as I wanted to hug her, I told her I couldn’t hug her because she said she had a gun.
-‘Miss, you’re not going to move unless I want you to, I’m an expert grappler and your [sic] not going to shoot me.
+But as much as I wanted to hug her, I told her I couldn’t hug her because she said she had a [firearm].
+‘Miss, you’re not going to move unless I want you to.
+I’m an expert grappler, and your [sic] not going to shoot me.
 We will get you help; life is a precious thing, and I’m here to help you.’"

 "I am really happy with all the messages I’ve gotten even from total strangers who had a friend that took their life similar to the girl I saved yesterday.
 For me saving someone’s life is the greatest accomplishment I’ve ever made and meant more than winning any championships in Wrestling."